-From their early days playing ceilidhs in village halls to performing to festival crowds across the globe, 2020 marks the 15th anniversary of the band.
-They are great ambassadors to their Argyll homeland and even provided the soundtrack for the Wild About Argyll video.
+The band are great ambassadors to their Argyll homeland and even provided the soundtrack for the Wild About Argyll video.
 Their funky rhythms, blazing bagpipes, accordions and fiddle are guaranteed to make you happy.

 During lockdown, they wrote the poignant charity single Everyday Heroes which went to No 1 in the iTunes charts, with all proceeds in aid of NHS staff and volunteers.
 Don’t miss their new album Live across Scotland.